41rumble/whisper-audio-extractor/README.md

 **Important:** You must accept the license for BOTH models or speaker diarization will not work, even with a valid token.

+**Troubleshooting:** If you still encounter issues with speaker diarization, you may need to accept licenses for additional dependency models like [pyannote/embedding](https://huggingface.co/pyannote/embedding).

 ### Improving Accuracy

 For the best transcription results: